krstoff/krstoff.github.io/_posts/2024-12-16-part-00-preliminaries.md

 As an operations novice I expect to bang my head a lot, but I'll make and explain design choices along the way, and consult state of the art.
 I'll also make simplifying assumptions, like only utilizing Linux hosts, using IPv6 for networking, or using specific virtual machine capabilities that make VPC routing easy.

 This project will make use of many different technologies and those will be introduced over time.
-The course of development overall, however, will make use of several technologies immediately, and so we have to set up our development environment accordingly.
+The course of development overall, however, will make use of several technologies immediately, and so if you're following along, you should set up your development environment accordingly.
 You’ve probably used many of these tools already but they’re listed here just in case you haven’t.

 ## Amazon Web Services